-8.10.2c Report After Evaluation
+8.8.8.2.c Report After Evaluation

 The report ordered under art.
 46C.251, must be filed with the court as soon as practicable before the hearing to determine the disposition of the acquitted person, but not later than the fourth day before the hearing.